gvwilson/thirdbit/src/fiction/iffy/index.md

 It said the machine wars had ended in a draw, though the list of things humanity was no longer allowed to do made it pretty clear who had actually won.
-No flying.
+No flying:
-(She would miss that,
+she would miss that,
-assuming she stayed in this body long enough to miss things.)
+assuming she stayed in this body long enough to miss things.
 No one could manufacture new cores smarter than parrots or monkeys any more.
 She felt a brief pang as a second layer of pop-ups informed her that both were now extinct,